core-wg/oscore/draft-ietf-core-object-security.md

 5. The endpoints can run a key exchange protocol providing forward secrecy resulting in a fresh Master Secret, from which an entirely new Security Context is derived.
 This requires a good source of randomness, and additionally, the transmission and processing of the protocol may have a non-negligible cost in terms of, e.g., power consumption.

 The choice of method may depend on capabilities of the devices deployed and the solution architecture.
+The endpoints need to be configured with information about which method is used.
 Using a key exchange protocol is necessary for deployments that require forward secrecy.

 # Processing {#processing}